ab2pentest/ab2.github.io/_posts/2022-06-26-PHP-Disable-Functions-ByPass-FFI.md

 docker run --rm -ti -p 8081:80 phpffi
 ```

-The docker container `80` port was exposed to `8081` on my local machine
+In order to access the web application running in the Docker container, I exposed port `80` in the container to port `8081` on my local machine.

 # PHPInfo